ruhoh/ruhoh.com/partials/homepage.md

   Work will focus on delivering the best publishing experience and utilizing the web's latest standards for maintaining published content on the Internet.
 1. **Beginner Friendly.**
   Simplicity will be the highest meausure of success.
 Publishing should be modeled from _standard_ HTML, CSS, and javascript workflows.
-  Ruhoh should be a transparent layer that enables _power_, _automatation_, and _extensibility_ but only when desired.
+  Ruhoh should be a transparent layer that enables _power_, _automation_, and _extensibility_ but only when desired.
 1. **Language-agnostic.**
   A language-specific workflow _places focus on the tool rather than the content_.
 Therefore ruhoh's core design and interface should be completely free from language-dependent knowledge or paradigms.
 1. **Freely Customizable.**